apache/camel-website/README.md

 If you need to link to a specific non-latest version of a page, specify the version in the xref.
 - A link from anywhere to a camel-quarkus 2.0.0 page would be xref:2.0.0@camel-quarkus::reference/extensions/activemq.adoc[].

+## Build with Yarn in Docker

+To avoid having to install everything on your local machine or if you are a Mac or Windows user, you still have the possibility to launch the `yarn` commands directly inside a Docker container in which all the required tools have been preinstalled.

+Assuming that Docker is properly installed on your local machine and the Docker daemon is started, all you need to do is to call the script `yarn-in-docker.sh` or `yarn-in-docker.bat` with the arguments that you would like to pass to the `yarn` command.

+For example to launch `yarn` with `build-all` as argument inside a Docker container, the corresponding command is then:

+    $ ./yarn-in-docker.sh build-all

+Equivalent for Windows

+    > yarn-in-docker.bat build-all

+Note - The environment variables `GITHUB_TOKEN` and `CAMEL_ENV` locally set are automatically propagated to the Docker container.

 ## Build with Maven

 The project provides a simple way to build the website sources locally using the build tool [Maven](https://maven.apache.org/).